pdenno/owl-db-tools/README.md

  "xml"   {:uri "http://www.w3.org/XML/1998/namespace"       :ref-only? true}, "xsd"   {:uri "http://www.w3.org/2001/XMLSchema"           :ref-only? true}}
 ```
+Examples of the use of sources can be found in the test directory.

-### Creating the Database
+## Creating the Database

 With the database configured and the source defined as described above, you then call ```(owl/create-db! db-cfg onto-sources)``` to create the database.
-The function returns a call to a connection to the database.
+The function returns a connection objct to the database; it also sets the dynamic variable `*conn*` in the core namespace to this connection object.
 A new connection can be acquired at any time by calling the fucntion again without the :rebuild? argument.
+It can also be acquired directly from Datahike by calling `(datahike.api/connect <db-config-map-as-described-above>)`, which returns an atom containing the connection object.

 ```clojure
 (require '[pdenno.owl-db-tools.core :as owl])